 Step 2: Make sure your credit is in top shape

 Your credit score will affect the interest rate you receive just as much as it did when you obtained your original loan.
 For that reason, refinancing will often provide the greatest benefit for anyone who has seen their credit score climb since getting their mortgage.

 Wondering how much your credit score can affect your refinance rates?
-According to myFICO, someone refinancing a conventional 30-year, $200,000 loan with excellent credit would receive an average APR of 3.69% as of January 2016.
-Meanwhile, someone with only fair credit would see an average rate of 5.28%.
-The excellent-credit borrower would pay almost $200 less per month.
+According to myFICO estimates, someone refinancing a conventional 30-year, $300,000 loan with excellent credit would receive an average APR of 4.125% as of March 2018.
+Meanwhile, someone with only fair credit would see an average rate of 5.714%.
+The excellent-credit borrower would pay almost $300 less per month.
 Here’s a more detailed breakdown: